 1. An Overloaded Circuit

 An overloaded circuit is one that has too much electrical current running through it.
 This can cause a fuse to blow or a circuit breaker to trip (circuit breaker trips).
-The most common cause of a blown fuses are when something draws too much power from the circuit.
+The most common cause of blown fuses is when something draws too much power from the circuit.
 High-energy users, such as high-wattage appliances and lights, are the biggest culprits for blow fuses.
-When a circuit is overloaded, the fuse blows will blow to protect other circuits and prevent fires.
+When a circuit is overloaded, the fuse will blow to protect other circuits and prevent fires.

 2. A Short Circuit

 A short circuit is the result of a lack of resistance in the circuit.
 When an electrical current encounters a low resistance, it will flow through the circuit that path until it encounters a higher resistance.
 This can overload wires and circuits, which can cause them to heat up and even catch on fire.

 Short circuits might cause electrical devices (electrical switches and electrical circuits) to be destroyed if they are circuit overloaded with current flow.
 Overloaded hot wires will cause damage by overflowing, but a short circuit might even cause that device to be destroyed because it is overloaded and its capacity is exceeded.

 Short circuits and ground faults are stopped by circuit breakers (ground fault circuit interrupters).
 If the breaker trips or a fuse again, call an electrician and have them check it out for you as well.